-Employment of math occupations is projected to grow 28 percent from 2014 to 2024, which will result in about 42,900 new jobs.
+Employment of math occupations is projected to grow 28 percent over the next ten years, much faster than the average for all occupations, which will result in about 50,200 new jobs.
 Growth is anticipated as businesses and government agencies continue to emphasize the use of big data, which math occupations can analyze.

-Math occupations had a median annual wage of $81,360 in May 2015, which was higher than the median annual wage for all occupations of $36,200.
+Math occupations have a median annual wage of $81,750, which is higher than the median annual wage for all occupations of $37,040.

 Operations research analysts use advanced mathematical and analytical methods to help organizations investigate complex issues, identify and solve problems, and make better decisions.

 Mathematical Technicians apply standardized mathematical formulas, principles, and methodology to technological problems in engineering and physical sciences in relation to specific industrial and research objectives, processes, equipment, and products.